Create a virtual environment with pip pre-installed (required for SkyPilot)

 Samsung Cloud Platform, or SCP, provides cloud services optimized for enterprise customers.
 You can learn more about SCP here.

-To configure SCP access, you need access keys and the ID of the project your tasks will run.
+You need access keys and the ID of the project your tasks will run.
 Go to the Access Key Management page on your SCP console to generate the access keys, and the Project Overview page for the project ID.
-Then, add them to ~/.scp/scp_credential
+Then, add them to ~/.scp/scp_credential by running:

 # Create directory if required